1946 Indian provincial elections

 Provincial elections were held in British India in January 1946 to elect members of the legislative councils of the Indian provinces.
-The Congress, in a repeat of the 1937 elections, won (90%) of the general non-Muslim seats while the Muslim League won the majority of Muslim seats (87%) in the provinces.
+The Congress, in a repeat of the 1937 elections, won 90% of the general non-Muslim seats, while the Muslim League won the 87% of the Muslim seats in the provinces.
 Voting in this election was restricted on property-owning qualifications.
-The franchise was quite limited compared to universal suffrage:less than 10 per cent of the population could vote.
+The franchise under Government of India Act 1935 was quite limited compared to universal suffrage and less than 10% of the population in provinces under direct British control were eligible to vote based on their property and income.

-The All India Muslim League verified its claim to be the sole representative of Muslim India.
+The All India Muslim League verified its claim to be the sole representative of Muslim population in British India, despite the majority of the Muslim population not being able to vote.
 The election laid the path to Pakistan.

+These elections were followed by 1946 Indian Constituent Assembly election where Congress, under the leadership of Jawaharlal Nehru, secured major victory.
+Following this, the Interim Government of India, headed by Nehru, was formed in September 1946.